-This 2020 Resource Adequacy (RA) Compliance Guide (Guide) is meant to inform Load Serving Entities (LSEs) in demonstrating compliance with the CPUC's RA program.
-Along with the RA System and Local/Flexible Reporting Templates (Templates), LSEs are to use this Guide as reference material.
+This 2022 Resource Adequacy (RA) Compliance Guide (Guide) is meant to inform Load Serving Entities (LSEs) in demonstrating compliance with the CPUC's RA program.
+Along with the RA System1 and Local/Flexible Reporting Templates (Templates), LSEs are to use this Guide as reference material.
 To the extent that this Guide is incomplete or does not address a particular issue that the LSE may discover, the LSE is strongly encouraged to contact Energy Division staff (RAFiling@cpuc.ca.gov) immediately and request direction.
 Although this Guide is organized for quick reference, the LSE is strongly encouraged to read the entire Guide and become familiar with its contents.
 More specific line item instructions are provided in the "Instructions" tabs of the Templates.

-2. New for 2020 RA Compliance Year
+2. New for 2022 RA Compliance Year

-For the 2020 RA Compliance Year, the CPUC is issuing this Guide to specify how to fill out the Templates.
+For the 2022 RA Compliance Year, the CPUC is issuing this Guide to specify how to fill out the Templates.
 LSEs are encouraged to read this Guide and the instructions included in the Templates carefully and to contact Energy Division with any questions at: RAFiling@cpuc.ca.gov.

-D.19-02-022 and D.19-06-026 made several changes to the RA program rules and implementation.
-Those changes for 2020 RA compliance year, among others, are summarized below:
+D.20-06-002, D.21-06-029, and D.20-06-028 made several changes to the RA program rules and implementation.
+Those changes for 2021 RA compliance year, among others, are summarized below:

-- Dates were revised to reflect 2020 dates, and some other minor rewording was made to clarify directions.
-The schedule of filing deadlines included in Section 2 of this Guide is based on current rules regarding when RA filings are due; please visit our online RA Filing calendar for a current calendar. - The Certification tab of an LSE's filing template should always contain the name, title, and email address of the certifying officer (in the appropriate cells), regardless of whether the LSE submits a signed copy of the tab as a PDF document.
-This will enable Energy Division to determine quickly whether the certifying officer has changed. - Until the Commission provides further guidance, LSEs must provide documentation verifying that unspecified imports are backed by firm energy and operating reserves, as described more fully in Section 19 below.
+• Dates were revised to reflect 2022 dates, and some other minor rewording was made to clarify directions.
+The schedule of filing deadlines included in Section 2 of this Guide is based on current rules regarding when RA filings are due; please visit our online RA Filing calendar for a current calendar.2